m1el/m1el.github.io/coding-sewer-tales/003-standup-code-review.md

 Me: how the fuck do you flip from "this code is shit" to "accepted with no comments"???

+## Lessons learned

+Don't be this guy.
+Have negative feedback?
+Deliver it privately.
+Preferably in a nice tone.

+If you insult people in public, you risk being seen as an incomptetent asshole.

 [browserslist-init]: https://github.com/browserslist/browserslist/commit/ad56a8704eb3824e1d6bc06e5aa782a83e2a0bb1

 [detect-browser-init]: https://github.com/DamonOehlman/detect-browser/commit/3ba5d8e860e5a2f3ea6dcc2f6dfa4b9c2f2fb398